 Air abrasion technology being used to gently “puff away” a small cavity of a permanent molar tooth.
 Kinetic rather than mechanical energy is utilized to remove the problem, usually without the need for anesthesia or a drill.

-- Greatly reduces the need for anesthesia for fillings/the vast majority of time no shot is needed!
+- Greatly reduces the need for anesthesia for smaller fillings

 - No pressure, sound, heat or vibration is generated